Skip to main content

 One reason for the popularity and widespread use of graphic editors is the ease with which they allow you to start experimentation without requiring any code.
 Changes are straightforward in the Graphic editor; however, you must be cautious about introducing conflicting changes to your variants.

-Conflicting changes generally refers to edits made to a child element that override edits made to a parent element.
-An example would be editing the color of a text element (the child), then selecting the parent and changing the color of the element again.
-The changes will not be applied and displayed correctly because the change to the child element will render first.
+Conflicting changes generally refer to edits made to a child element that override edits made to a parent element.
+An example includes editing the color of a text element (the child), then selecting the parent and changing the color again.
+Kameleoon will not apply or display the changes correctly because the change to the child element renders first.

-- Never combine HTML code with other native editing capabilities of the Graphic editor, unless you know exactly what you're doing.
+• Never combine HTML code with other native editing capabilities of the Graphic Editor, unless you understand the exact results.

 Graphic editor fails to load